digiteg/esp_testing_demo/README.md

 Functional testing is a type of testing which verifies that each function of an application operates in conformance with the requirement specification.
 They only verify the output of an action and do not check the intermediate states of the system when performing that action.

 #### Unit tests
 Unit tests are very low level.
-They consist in testing individual methods of the classes and functions and are in general quite cheap to automate and can be run very quickly in continuous integration scenarios.
+They consist in testing individual methods of the classes and functions and are in general quite cheap to automate and can be run very quickly in continuous integration scenarios.This is done by developer usually.

 #### Integration tests
-Integration tests verify that different modules or services used in your application work well together.
+Integration testing is a bottom-up approach for testing when new functionality is added new test are created.
+Application functionality and modules should be independent enough to be tested separately.
+This is done by developer usually or by tester.

 #### Non-Functional tests
 Non-functional testing is a type of testing to check non-functional aspects (compatibility, performance, usability,  etc.) of an application.
 It is explicitly designed to test the readiness of a system as per nonfunctional parameters which are never addressed by functional testing.

 <br/>

-# Getting Started with first level - Unit Tests are just functions
+# Let's start with first level

+Unit Tests are just functions ...
 - **Unit tests** are typically made of three pieces, some **setup**, a number of **assertions**, and some **tear-down**.

 - **Setup** can be as simple as initializing the input values or as complex as creating and initializing concrete instances of a class.